 Professor of Mathematics

 My research sits at the intersection between Partial Differential Equations, Geometric Measure Theory, and the Calculus of Variations.
 In particular, I am interested in oscillation and concentration phenomena and what can be rigorously proved about their "shape".
-On the applied side, I am interested in the Mathematics of Material Science, including the theories of Elasticity and Elasto-plasticity.
+On the applied side, I am interested in the Mathematics of Material Science, in particular the theories of elasticity, elasto-plasticity and dislocations.

 My research has been funded by the European Research Council (ERC), EPSRC, and the Lloyds Register Foundation.

 Our group maintains the website www.ercsingularity.org, which contains details on our research, publications, and recent preprints.